mafaldacustodio/Proteomics-QC-Pipeline/README.md

 ## Usage

-To run the full workflow and generate a QC report, execute:
+To run the full workflow and generate a QC report, execute*:

 ```bash
 run slurm.sh all_workflow
 ```
 This will perform quantification, generate QC plots, and output a full PDF report.

+*We recommend the creation of a **tmux session** to run these commands.

 ---